 Depositing More Than 10k: What to Know

 Normally, making a deposit into your bank account is no big deal.
 However, if you’re planning to deposit a large sum of cash, there are a few things you should know beforehand.
 Cash deposits over $10,000 are subject to being reported by the bank to the federal government.
-Even if you split up the deposit into several smaller ones, it may still be reported by your bank.
-So how much cash can you deposit at once?
-Can you deposit a large sum of cash in your checking account?
-And when do banks report deposits to the IRS?Here’s a guide to making deposits over $10,000 into your bank.

 Why Does the IRS Track Large Deposits?

 The IRS monitors activities that may be related to financial crimes.
-And, under a federal law called the Bank Secrecy Act, banks and credit unions must report potentially suspicious financial transactions and keep records of specific activities, including cash deposits that exceed $10,000.
-The reason: Large deposits, such as depositing more than 10k, could be a sign of unscrupulous activities, like money laundering.
-Tracking large deposits may help law enforcement organizations and regulators reduce money laundering and tax evasion.
-The Bank Secrecy Act includes civil and criminal penalties for not complying with the requirements.
-Recommended: 7 Different Types of Savings Accounts
+Under a federal law called the Bank Secrecy Act, banks and credit unions must report potentially suspicious financial transactions and keep records of specific activities, including cash deposits that exceed $10,000.
+The reason is because large deposits, such as depositing more than $10k, could be a sign of unscrupulous activities, like money laundering.

 When Do Banks Report Deposits to the IRS?

-Banks are required to report deposits over $10,000 to the IRS within 15 days of receiving the money.
+Banks are required to report cash deposits over $10,000 to the IRS within 15 days of receiving the money.
 The bank files a Currency Transaction Report with the Financial Crimes Enforcement Network when a cash deposit or a series of cash deposits by one customer exceeds $10,000.
 The IRS can use data from Currency Transaction Reports to enforce tax regulations.
-Another type of report, called a Suspicious Activity Report, is filed in relation to suspicious activity.
-For example, if a suspect transaction is canceled at the last minute, even if the transaction was for under $10,000, the bank might file a Suspicious Activity Report.

-What Happens When a Suspicious Deposit is Reported?
+What Happens When a Suspicious Deposit Is Reported?

 Once a suspicious deposit is reported, a paper trail is created for regulators and law enforcement agencies.
 This is how it works.

-Customer Identification Information is Provided
+Customer Identification Information Is Provided

 When a large or suspicious amount of money is deposited, the bank files a Currency Transaction Report with the Financial Crimes Enforcement Network, as mentioned.
 The bank must verify and include the customer’s identification as part of the report.
 This includes the customer’s name, Social Security number, account numbers, as well as other details.